zoracrimson/dynamic-orm-inheritance-online-web-pt-031119/README.md

 As we begin to build complex web applications using Sinatra and Rails, this pattern of inheritance will become familiar.
 In fact, we'll use an ORM tool called Active Record that handles *all* of the ORM interactions for us, and we'll simply inherit our Ruby classes from Active Record's classes.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/dynamic-orm-inheritance'>Dynamic ORMs with Inheritance</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/dynamic-orm-inheritance'>Dynamic ORMs with Inheritance</a> on Learn.co and start learning to code for free.</p>